-PARKS & TRAILS

-INCREASE ACCESS TO PARKS AND NATURE

-A common theme heard from the community during the virtual charrette was the need for parks and trails for recreation and to connect community destinations.
+PARKS & TRAILS INCREASE ACCESS TO PARKS AND NATURE A common theme heard from the community during the virtual charrette was the need for parks and trails for recreation and to connect community destinations.
 Community parks and recreation opportunities are a critical element of living and working in Missoula, tied closely to housing, economic development, and environmental sustainability.
 Public open space amenities and innovative design can help enable healthier lifestyles in the Mullan Area by providing affordable, encouraging, and fun environments for play.

-PARKS OF ALL SIZES AND FUNCTIONS

-Small to large parks are included in the Plan.
+PARKS OF ALL SIZES AND FUNCTIONS Small to large parks are included in the Plan, from pocket parks to community parks.

-- Pocket Parks

-- Neighborhood Parks

-- Community Parks

-- Regional Park

 Through this master planning process, it is possible to identify the location of key parks that serve the larger community and region.
-The City and County in partnership with other organizations can work to acquire these larger parks in the location that will best serve the public, removing the ad-hoc creation of these important parks that typically occurs during the development process.
+The City and County in partnership with other organizations can work to acquire these larger parks in the locations that will best serve the public, removing the ad-hoc creation of these important parks that typically occurs during the development process.
 Smaller parks, such as neighborhood and pocket parks will be required within all neighborhoods and built as areas develop.

-SHARED-USE PATHS AND TRAILS

-The Mullan Area will be criss-crossed with shareduse paths and hiking and biking trails, providing scenic routes for walking and biking through agricultural lands and alongside Grant Creek.
+Property owners are encouraged to work with adjacent property owners and the City to create the larger parks.
+One possibility is to require developers to build the park facilities and then be reimbursed for the construction costs, although not for the land dedication.
+The parks can then be dedicated to the City or maintained by an HOA.
+SHARED-USE PATHS AND TRAILS The Mullan Area will be crisscrossed with shared-use paths and hiking and biking trails, providing scenic routes for walking and biking through agricultural lands and alongside Grant Creek.
 These will connect with the regional networks.
+PRIORITIZE THE PROTECTION OF OPEN SPACE AND TRAILS The 2019 Parks, Recreation, Open Space and Trails (PROST) Plan addresses the Missoula community's current desire for a connected open space system that balances public access for all, natural habitats and resources, and population growth.
+It calls for an expansion of the open space system in a way that addresses conservation of public resources and private agricultural areas, increases connectivity between areas and provides high quality habitat for wildlife.
+(9.11.

-Proposed parks and green spaces within the Mullan Area
+Proposed parks and other open spaces within the Mullan Area The PROST Plan aims to accomplish the following goals: